-Early in the semester in which the student has declared he or she is a candidate for graduation, the major professor will receive a candidate audit from the Graduate School.
+Early in the semester in which the student has declared he or she is a candidate for graduation, the graduate coordinato rwill receive a candidate audit from the Graduate School.
 This audit indicates the degree requirements completed to date by the student and the requirements yet to be completed.
-The major professor indicates on this form whether or not the student is or is not a bona fide degree candidate for that semester.
+The graduate coordinator indicates on this form whether or not the student is or is not a bona fide degree candidate for that semester.